 A historic walk through the heart of the English countryside

 Hadrian’s Wall walking trails are well developed and full of Roman history.
-With a local guide leading the way, you’ll gain a true insight into this piece of history often overlooked by travellers in England.
+With a local guide leading the way, you’ll gain a true insight into this piece of history which is often overlooked by travellers in England.

 Walking every day doesn’t mean you’re going to be ruined like the remains along the trail.
-With a well-designed itinerary, the prevailing winds behind you plus some time at leisure in Cholleford, you’ll be trekking with ease.
+With a well-designed itinerary, the prevailing winds behind you plus some time at leisure in Cholleford, you’ll be walking with ease.

 The English countryside has never looked so good.
-While the focus is Hadrian’s Wall on this itinerary, your eyes – and camera – will be occupied each step of the way by the lush landscapes of northern England.
+While the focus is Hadrian’s Wall on this itinerary, your eyes – and camera – will be occupied every step of the way by the lush landscapes of northern England.

 This walking trip is a point-to-point walking itinerary.
 So, while this trip doesn't require a high level of fitness, it’s essential to be at least moderately fit if you want to partake in all activities.
 Please ensure you bring sturdy walking shoes and comfortable clothes.

 Your luggage will be transported for you, but you need to bring a daypack to carry your essentials.